KorzhCom/EasyData/README.md

 * Then, based on that metadata, it provides an API endpoint for all CRUD operations and renders the UI (pages and dialogs) that communicate with the API endpoint for data-management tasks.

-The real advantage here is that whenever you change something in your DbContext (add a new DbSet or a new property in the model class), the UI will automatically adjust to those changes.
+The real advantage here is that whenever you change something in your DbContext (add a new DbSet or a property in the model class), the UI automatically adjusts to those changes.

 So, as you can see, EasyData can be very useful for quick prototyping of any database-related ASP.NET Core project.
 In just minutes you'll have a working web app with all CRUD forms for your database.

 ## Getting started

-First of all, to test EasyData you can open and run our [sample project](https://github.com/korzh/EasyData/tree/master/samples).
+First of all, to test EasyData you can open and run one of the [sample projects](https://github.com/korzh/EasyData/tree/master/samples) available in this repository.

 Installing EasyData to your own project takes the following 3 simple steps: